-- Organisations funded to deliver human services under service agreements, or other specified arrangements, with the following three participating Queensland Government departments: - Department of Child Safety, Seniors and Disability Services (DCSSDS) - Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) - Department of Justice and Attorney-General (DJAG) - Organisations funded by DCSSDS to deliver child protection placement services in-scope of licensing under an Individualised Placement and Support (IPS) Agreement. - Disability services delivered directly by DCSSDS through Accommodation Support and Respite Services.
+- Organisations funded to deliver human services under service agreements, or other specified arrangements1, with the following three participating Queensland Government departments: - Department of Child Safety, Seniors and Disability Services (DCSSDS) - Department of Treaty, Aboriginal and Torres Strait Islander Partnerships, Communities and the Arts (DTATSIPCA) - o Department of Justice and Attorney-General (DJAG) - Organisations funded by DCSSDS to deliver child protection placement services in-scope of licensing under an Individualised Placement and Support (IPS) Agreement2. - Once notified by DCSSDS, funded organisations delivering Family Based Care service types which are deemed in-scope, and those not in-scope of licensing. - Disability services delivered through the Continuity of Service (CoS) funding administered by DCSSDS Disability Accommodation, Respite and Forensic Services. directly by DCSSDS through Accommodation Support and Respite Services.